Can You Place a 1-Month-Old Up for Adoption?

 -

-Step 5: With your adoption specialist and adoption attorney, you’ll then consent to the adoption.
-Both your specialist and attorney will be able to clarify any legal questions you have about your rights in the adoption.
+Step 5: With your adoption specialist and adoption attorney, you’ll then complete your adoption paperwork.
+Both your specialist and an attorney will be able to clarify any legal questions you have about your rights in the adoption.

 Whether you’re “giving a baby up” for adoption after it’s a week old or “giving up” a 1-month-old baby up for adoption, remember that you are not “giving up” — and we can help make the process as smooth as possible.
 Even with a last-minute adoption, you’ll still be able to receive many of the same services that a woman with an early pregnancy would have.